Miguel-Simonet/MiguelSimonet/README.md

 ## I'm a DataBase, Developer!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other on other projects
 - 🥅 2023 Goals: Learn more about React
 - ⚡ Fun fact: I love to play videogames